 If you have good examples to counter their objections (quantitative skills, genuine interest in finance, burning the midnight oil), you’ll get through that part without much difficulty.

 Yes, you will still get technical questions in interviews and they will still expect you to know a fair amount, even if you have no background in accounting or finance.

 Their expectations might be somewhat lower, but there’s no way that you could win offers these days without a solid amount of technical knowledge.

 In some of the other “career changer” articles, I mentioned that the CFA and other rigorous certifications might actually help, if you have the time, to prove your interest in finance and your quantitative skills.

 But those certifications are probably overkill for an undergrad looking to get in.

 …But a Plan B Just In Case

 Your “Plan B” options are similar to anyone else’s, but you arguably have a few more options if you’re attempting to move in at the undergraduate or recent graduate level.

 There’s always the Master’s program that you can use to re-brand yourself, or business school if you want to work for a few years first.

-And then there’s the possibility of going to work in a related field, like Big 4 accounting / valuation, going the financial journalism route, or moving to a normal company and transitioning into more of a corporate development / corporate finance type of role there first.
+And then there’s the possibility of going to work in a related field, like Big 4 accounting / valuation, going the financial journalism route, or moving to a normal company and transitioning into more of a corporate finance career path there first.